 - The space in which the arrangement occupies.

 Western vs Japanese style arrangements - Key Differences

-As mentioned earlier there are some notable key differences when designing Western vs Japanese style arrangements.
+As mentioned earlier there are notable key differences when designing for Western vs Japanese style arrangements.
 These include:

 - the visual appearance of the arrangements

 Western style arrangements usually appear symmetrical whereas Japanese style arrangements asymmetrical.

 - the emphasis placed by the floral designer on certain elements of floral design, notably line and space

 In Sogetsu ikebana the key elements are line, mass and colour.
 In most instances, it’s the focus on line that makes an arrangement appear distinctively Japanese-style.